 If you’ve used a VPN (virtual private network) before, you might assume that this is what Apple is offering, and even some news reports have made that assumption.
-However, iCloud Private Relay is nothing like a VPN; in this article, we’ll take a look at the key differences, and why VPN users won’t be canceling their service any time soon.
+However, iCloud Private Relay is nothing like a VPN in a number of important ways.
+In this article, we’ll take a look at the key differences, and why VPN users won’t be canceling their service any time soon.

-We’ll specifically compare iCloud Private Relay with Intego Privacy Protection, a full-featured VPN that works on your Mac to protect all your traffic, with every app you use.
+We’ll specifically compare iCloud Private Relay with Intego Privacy Protection, a full-featured VPN that works on your Mac (or Windows PC) to protect all your traffic, with every app you use.

 While iCloud Private Relay is a step in the right direction for Apple, it is far from offering the complete protection that a trusted VPN service offers.
 Here’s why.